-I’d like to share this “Homemade Pedialyte” ORS version with you today, but with one warning message…
+I’d like to share this “Homemade Pedialyte” N-ORS version with you today, but with one warning message…

 Disclaimer: This recipe is recommended for children who are older than 1, generally healthy with properly functioning kidneys, and not experiencing severe dehydration or high fever (which would probably require direct medical attention anyhow).
 And, as always, follow your own doctor’s advice over anything you find on the internet!